BChaitanyaReddy895/Old-School-Game/README.md

 ## 🎮 Games Included

-1. **Tic Tac Toe**
+### **Tic Tac Toe** 🎯
 *Test your logic and strategy in this classic game of Xs and Os.
-Great for improving decision-making skills.*
+Available in both **Single Player (vs AI)** and **Multiplayer** modes.*

+**🧠 Brain Benefits:** Tic Tac Toe enhances **spatial reasoning**, **pattern recognition**, and **strategic thinking**.
+It exercises the brain's ability to anticipate opponent moves, plan multiple steps ahead, and develop logical reasoning skills.
+The game stimulates the prefrontal cortex, improving executive functions like planning, decision-making, and impulse control.
+Regular play can strengthen neural pathways associated with problem-solving and enhance cognitive flexibility.

+**🎮 Multiplayer Mode:** The multiplayer version adds **social cognition** benefits, requiring players to read opponent strategies, adapt to different playing styles, and develop **theory of mind** skills.
+This collaborative aspect enhances **emotional intelligence** and **social reasoning** while maintaining all the cognitive benefits of the classic game.

-2. **Sudoku**
+### **Sudoku** 🧩
 *Challenge your number sense and memory with this popular puzzle.
 Perfect for enhancing focus and pattern recognition.*

 > ✅ More games coming soon that focus on logic, memory, attention, and problem-solving!